 Besides, determining how much life insurance you need is not that difficult.
 In concept, you're simply finding the difference between the amount of financial needs your family will require in the event of your passing and the amount of financial resources that would be available to them.
-See the "Life Insurance Needs" Worksheet to help you work through the process.
+The worksheet on page 46 will help you work through that process.